vijaycs85/service_description/README.md

 ## Usage
 --------
-Create a service description JSON file for your service provider. place it as `module_name/service_description/description.json` file.
+Create a service description JSON file for your service provider. place it as `module_name/service_description/description.json`.
 See [httpbin](https://www.drupal.org/project/httpbin) module for sample implementation.

 ## Reference: